maxvanceffer/soap_dispanser_ha/README.md

-# SPHA - Soap Dispenser Home Assistant Integration
+# SoapDispenserOs - Soap Dispenser Operating System

 This project provides an Arduino-based solution for integrating a soap dispenser with Home Assistant.